 Amanda DuBois is managing partner of the Dubois Cary law firm specializing in family law.
 She received her Bachelors of Science in Nursing at Pacific Lutheran University and Law Degree from Seattle University.
 She served as a member of the Washington State Association for Justice (WSAJ) Board of Governors where she co-founded the Women’s Section, and served as chair of the Family Law Section.
 She has also authored a series of books that teach basic legal rights and responsibilities to ordinary people called the Civil Survival Series.
 In addition, she is the past President of the Board of the Women’s Funding Alliance, a Seattle-based foundation focused on economic justice and leadership for women and girls.

-Melanie has served on numerous boards and is now Director of Assessment for the State of Washington’s early learning program.
-She has over ten years of experience in building organizational and systems infrastructure in non-profit, government, and philanthropic sectors with expertise in cultural competency, race and gender equity, and implementation science for evidence-based practices.
-She has worked as the state’s Home Visiting Finance & Sustainability Specialist and Director of Grants & Data Management for Thrive Washington.
+Melanie brings over ten years of experience in building organizational and systems infrastructure in non-profit, government, and philanthropic sectors with expertise in cultural responsiveness, race and gender equity, and implementation science.
+She currently serves as the Home-Based Services Manager for Best Starts for Kids and consults with the National Implementation Research Network .
 She holds Masters Degrees in Women’s Studies and Comparative Ethnic and American Studies.

 Judge Rogers has served on King County Superior Court since January 2005 and was the County's Chief Criminal Judge from 2014-15.
 He graduated from the University of Washington in 1982 and Georgetown University Law Center in 1988.
 He began his legal career as a clerk for Federal Judge Robert J. Bryan.
 He then worked in civil practice, mostly on commercial cases, at the Riddell Williams law firm from 1989-94, and in criminal practice, as a deputy prosecutor for the King County Prosecutor’s Office, working largely in the Special Assault Unit and Most Dangerous Offenders Project, from 1994-2004.
 He served as a Peace Corps Volunteer in Sierra Leone from 1982-84.